goblinbug/goblinbug/README.md

 <br>► ask for discord / steam or whatever else if you want to

 <img src="https://i.pinimg.com/originals/6b/78/4f/6b784f7449bdd697a31e0b7aa63e462c.gif">

-<br>► pretty much always looking for media recommendations - hit me up if you think i'll enjoy something , nothing is off the table.
-<br>► you can check my listography for some of the stuff I have enjoyed

 <img src="https://komarev.com/ghpvc/?username=goblinbug&style=flat&color=yellowgreen" alt="Profile View Counter">